 Yet not all of these films had large production budgets.
 Deadpool’s budget was infamously cut by $7M at the last minute, while this year’s favorite for the comedy/musical genre, La La Land, was made for only $30M, a relatively small price tag for a major box office headliner.
 When producers and sound designers have to tighten their belts, stock audio sound effects and music are often one of the first places they turn.

 Realism and authenticity have been two of the biggest bywords of the last few months, and they’re only gaining steam going into 2017.
 This has been especially true for the production and advertising industries.
 In an oversaturated media market, people are inundated with trite and overly cliched stock music.
 With so much literal noise, it can be hard to capture an audience’s attention and effectively communicate your story or message.

 Enter authenticity.
-Using stock music from real artists and bands with themes that resonate with audiences, filmmakers, storytellers, and marketers all have the opportunity connect at a different level.
-Stock music that sounds more like something heard on the radio or at a local artists’ showcase, and a lot less like elevator music, is an important way to standout from the crowd.
-That’s why over the past year we’ve grown our library by hundreds of new or exclusive music tracks and loops from real artists, including music from our Authentic Collection.
+Using stock music from real artists and bands with themes that resonate with audiences, filmmakers, storytellers, and marketers all have the opportunity to connect at a different level.
+Stock music that sounds more like something heard on the radio or at a local artists’ showcase, and a lot less like elevator music, is an important way to stand out from the crowd.
+That’s why over the past year we’ve grown our library by hundreds of new or exclusive music tracks from professional artists.